rgilman33/rgilman33.github.io/_posts/2021-04-13-consistency-II.markdown

 In consistency training we’re not mapping from inputs to outputs like in supervised learning.
 The only thing we're telling the model is to **respond in the same way to different perturbations of the same input image**.
 We're not telling the model *how* to behave at all, we’re simply telling it to *behave consistently*.

 How on Earth does that create useful features?
 We'll explain with another example.
+The code is at [this Colab](https://colab.research.google.com/drive/1e5Xuje96cYlR38zmgzbw8aXm8AhdX58A#scrollTo=0tnFEXzh44mV){:target="_blank"}.

 You’ve been given the task of creating a banana vs. plum classifier.
 Just those two classes.
 You only have unlabeled data to start with, but you can expect to get a small amount of labels soon.